EnerDF/EnerDF/README.md

 ### Hi there 👋
 - 🌱 My name is Diego, a pleasure.
-- 🔭 I'm on my way to learn data science, machine learning and artificial intelligence
+- 🔭 I'm on my way to learn data science, machine learning and artificial intelligence!
+- 🤔 I’m currently working on a program that searches for Sheldon's prime numbers.
+- ⚡ You can reach me at: @

 <!--
 **EnerDF/EnerDF** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+-
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...